CDOTISW/cdotisw.github.io/README.md

 <pre><code>&lt;iframe class="mobile-hide" src="URL GOES HERE" width="100%" height="776"&gt;&lt;/iframe&gt;</code></pre>

-  - It takes approximately 5 minutes to walk someone new through the process, and Karina is generally available to troubleshoot if there are tech difficulties.
+  - It takes approximately 5 minutes to walk someone new through the process and is extremely easy to troubleshoot.

 Note: Complex projects such as the interactive map (2000 lines of code) are too much for the WordPress built-in HTML code editor to handle.
 It crashes the website.
 This is why we need GitHub – need to get an external site to host the code so the ISW site simply calls on the URL.